 Like most people, unless you’ve suffered some sort of shoulder injury, you are unlikely to have heard of the rotator cuff.
 It is in actual fact a set of muscles and tendons positioned around the shoulder joint.
 Your rotator cuff actually helps to control the movement of your shoulder.

 Typical causes of rotator cuff injury

 An injury to the rotator cuff is normally brought about through repetitive manual handling operations, typically when heavy loads are repeatedly lifted above shoulder height.
 The injury that is incurred is known as rotator cuff tendinitis, also known as rotator cuff impingement syndrome.

-It’s not just manual handling that causes an injury to the rotator cuff.
+It’s not just manual handling that causes an injury to the rotator cuff causing people to seek East Renfrewshire accident at work compensation.
 Other potential causes include:

 - Keeping your arm in one position for protracted periods of time, as when working with computers, or performing hairstyling.

 - Participating in a sport whereby the arm is regularly and repeatedly moved above shoulder level.
 Typical sports would include tennis, cricket (bowling), water-sports, and lifting weights.

 - Professions such as interior decorating, and regularly painting ceilings and high walls, also apply.

 How does rotator cuff injury manifest itself?